soumitra74/website/README.md

 2. Add navigation link in the nav component
 3. Style with Tailwind CSS classes
 4. Ensure responsive design

+### Chatbot Functionality

+The website includes an intelligent chatbot powered by client-side Lunr.js search:

+1. **Client-Side Search**: All search functionality runs in the browser using Lunr.js
+2. **Search Priority**: The chatbot searches in ContentData first (experience, portfolio, expertise, etc.)
+3. **Fallback**: If no relevant content is found, it falls back to predefined ChatbotData responses
+4. **Smart Responses**: Uses semantic search to provide contextual answers based on your actual experience
+5. **Static Export Compatible**: Works with static site generation and can be deployed to any static hosting

+To customize the chatbot:
+- Update `data/chatbot.json` for predefined responses
+- Modify `data/content.json` to add searchable content
+- The search functionality automatically indexes all content sections
+- Test the search functionality at `/test-search` during development

 ## Deployment